Tall Poppy Syndrome - The top-rated "rant" on Sky News' Entrepreneurs TV Show with Jack Delosa

 The problem is if you’re the type of person who really wants to make something of yourself and build something great, chances are you won’t stay in Australia.
 You’ll go to Silicon Valley, or London or New York – or anywhere else where people celebrate success.
 Brain drain is real.

 We may be winning on “lifestyle,” but it’s not a good look when your best and brightest have to go overseas to blossom.
-This is a real shame because I know lots of people would love to live here, and be successful as entrepreneurs and take their ideas to the wider world.
+This is a real shame because I know lots of people would love to live here, be successful as entrepreneurs, and take their ideas to the wider world.

 But we put a limit on our own success.
-The elements are not in place financially, culturally, and did I mention the slow internet?
+The elements are not in place financially, or culturally, and did I mention the slow internet?
 As a result not only are we losing talent, but we have a hard time attracting it.

 The good news is we can choose to change how we think about Tall Poppies and start giving them a fair go.
 And now is the time to make that change.
 We’re no longer a nation isolated by distance.
 Technology and the digital economy mean we can play on the global stage.
 But to win there we have to level up and be competitive with everyone – everywhere.